Ludlow: Newspapers

 The Ludlow Advertiser was founded in 1855 by John Crosse, with its original offices at 18 King Street.
 New premises for the Advertiser were constructed in 1914 on Upper Galdeford, still called the Advertiser Buildings, but now a fast-food outlet.
-It has published an edition weekly ever since, though is now the Ludlow and Tenbury Wells Advertiser and published from the Hereford Times offices in Hereford, with an editor based in Birmingham.
-In 2010 the area's free weekly newspaper, the Ludlow Journal, stopped being published and was absorbed into its paid-for sister, the South Shropshire Journal.
+It has published an edition weekly ever since, though is now the Ludlow and Tenbury Wells Advertiser and published from the Hereford Times offices in Hereford.

+The current free paper is the Teme Valley Times, founded in 2006.

+In 2010 the Ludlow Journal, a free weekly newspaper, ceased publication and was absorbed into its paid-for sister, the South Shropshire Journal.

 The Shropshire Star – with its related publication the South Shropshire Journal – is published in Ketley and had an office in Ludlow, at The Angel on Broad Street, but this closed in 2017.
-Other local papers include the Teme Valley Times, founded in 2006.

 The magazine publisher Newsfield was based in Ludlow.

+Television

+Regional TV news is provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill and the local relay transmitters.

 Radio stations

-Sunshine Radio, once a pirate radio station, is now a legitimate commercial broadcaster in the south Shropshire and north Herefordshire/Worcestershire area on 105.9 FM, and more widely on 855 kHz AM which is broadcast from a transmitting station situated between Ludlow and Tenbury Wells.
-Its sister station in Hereford can also be received in Ludlow on 106.2 FM.
-BBC Radio Shropshire, broadcast largely from Shrewsbury, has a number of frequencies in order to cover the county's hilly terrain, and broadcasts in this part of south Shropshire on 95 FM, referred to as its Ludlow frequency.
-There is a transmitting station above the town in Mortimer Forest, which transmits Radio Shropshire and other television and radio frequencies.
-BBC Hereford and Worcester's 94.7 FM and 1584 kHz AM broadcasts can be picked up in Ludlow.
+Sunshine Radio, once a pirate radio station, is now a legitimate commercial broadcaster in the south Shropshire and north Herefordshire/Worcestershire.
+Other radio stations include its sister station in Hereford, and BBC Radio Shropshire.

 BBC Hereford and Worcester's 1584 AM and Sunshine Radio's 105.9 FM broadcasts are made from the Woofferton transmitting station, just south of Ludlow, which is notable for its Cold War history and now being the UK's only remaining shortwave broadcasting site.